 Problem: Documentation doesn’t clearly link your limitations to the specific accommodations requested.

-Solution: Ask your provider to explicitly connect your functional limitations to each requested accommodation, explaining how each accommodation addresses specific limitations.
+Solution: Request that your provider explicitly connect your functional limitations to each requested accommodation, explaining how each accommodation addresses specific limitations.

 Documentation from Inappropriate Sources